 Click on the Mappings tab to check whether the source columns are exactly mapped to the destination columns.

-Before we start executing the SSIS ForEach Loop File Enumerator task, we have to change the Connection string settings of a Flat File Connection Manager.
-Because, up to now, we configure the Flat File connection manager to select a single file (i.e., Employee1.txt).
+Before executing the SSIS ForEach Loop File Enumerator task, we have to change the Connection string settings of a Flat File Connection Manager.
+Because, up to now, we have configured the Flat File connection manager to select a single file (i.e., Employee1.txt).
 But our task is to choose Employee1, Employee2, Employee3, and Employee4.
 It means we have to assign the File names dynamically.
 And to do this, we have to alter the connection manager setting.

 Please select the Flat File Connection Manager from the Connection Managers pane, and right-click on it will open the Context menu.
 Please choose the Properties option.